-While on Vacation
+While on Vacation/Paid Leave of Absence

-Loan repayments will continue to be taken from your paycheck while you are on vacation.
+Loan repayments will continue to be taken from your paycheck while you are on vacation/paid leave of absence.

 While on Unpaid Leave of Absence

 While you are on an unpaid leave of absence, you have to make loan repayments.
 You can continue to make loan repayments by: